 Principal dancer Christiana gets the role of Cinderella, but the role of the prince is left blank.
 Her partner Rex is confused and disappointed as to why he is not listed with his partner.
 Adam explains that he would love for Rex to do the part but is leaving it blank for now because he is concerned about him recovering from his injury in time for opening night.

-Ian feels like a failure and now worries about getting a job with the company because of what the role he was cast with is.
+Ian feels like a failure and now worries about getting a job with the company because of what he was casted.
 Much to the other dancer’s dismay, Ian talks to Chris Ruud about his concerns and Chris tries to reassure him to keep his head up and have a thicker skin.

 Josh is upset that Zach, who is not even in the company, got the role over him, so he goes to Adam about his frustrations.
 Adam tries to explain that Napoleon is a particular character in the show that is a jokester and the butt of many jokes, and he does not want his one African-American dancer in the entire company to be the one who is poked fun at.